xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 </pre>
 </div>

-Since the ACL is stored in both internal and external TCAM, we can check the memory utilization with the following:
+Since the ACL is stored in both internal and external TCAMs, we can check the memory utilization with the following:

 <div class="highlighter-rouge">
 <pre class="highlight">